 As the CEO of Sharjah Investment and Development Authority (Shurooq), Marwan bin Jassim Al Sarkal, puts it, Sharjah will construct and retrofit old residences to what they looked like half a century ago and connection the past, present and future through what was improved, what is being enhanced, and what will work 50 years from now.

 It was reported that they have verified everything.
-Souk Al Shinasiyah will be reconstruct on Bank Street based on the foundations indentify through the study and information performed using ground penetrating radar.
-Excavation and exploration works are also underway with the support of His Highness Dr Shaikh Sultan bin Muhammad Al Qasimi, Member of the Supreme Council and Ruler of Sharjah.
+Souk Al Shinasiyah will be reconstructed on Bank Street based on the fundamentals identify through the study and information performed using ground penetrating radar.
+Excavation and exploration works are also ongoing with the support of HH Dr. Shaikh Sultan bin Muhammad Al Qasimi, Member of the Supreme Council and Ruler of Sharjah.

 At the moment working on phase 1 of the project, Shurooq is now prepared to tear down three buildings which have been made available by their owners and is enduring the owners get the finest in retailer’s investment.

-The Heart of Sharjah, an extensive 35,000sqm of lands will include diverse commercial, cultural and residential projects, including a boutique hotel, retail stores, art galleries, restaurants, traditional and contemporary markets, play areas, archaeological sites, museums, and commercial offices.
+The Heart of Sharjah, an extensive 35k sqm of lands will include diverse commercial, cultural and residential projects, including a boutique hotel, retail stores, art galleries, restaurants, traditional and contemporary markets, play areas, archaeological sites, museums, and commercial offices.